Open-Source-Armada/OSA-Shoggoth-Mk1/README.md

 This ship has autocannon, laser and plasma versions, i consider higher tier weapons to hold less value on smaller ships vs big, so use to your taste.

-This ship is not max speed as it would require a massive nerf to the voxel armour, leaving the ship vulnrable to lasers, i encourage expirementing with the plate mats.
+This ship is not even close to max speed as it would require a massive nerf to the voxel armour, which had little to no effect to speed, making heavy char the best option.